thecapn32/libmpix/docs/page_supported_operations.md

 ## Image resizing operations

-libmpix can resize images using various strategies.
+libmpix can resize images using various strategies with a different trade-off between quality, flexibility and performance.

 @see mpix_op_resize_h
 @dotfile dot/op_resize.dot